 Location doesn’t matter when you’ve got reliable online tools to help you connect and collaborate with colleagues.
-Stanford’s recommended collaboration tools are Slack for instant messaging, Google Shared Drive for file sharing, Zoom for video conferencing, and Jabber softphone.
+Stanford’s recommended collaboration tools are Slack for instant messaging, Google Shared Drive for file sharing, Zoom for video conferencing, and Cardinal Voice softphone.

 No matter where you’re working, it is imperative to set up your workstation to allow for neutral postures.
 Visit the Environmental Health & Safety website for telecommuting and mobile ergonomics guidelines and resources.

 If you need to temporarily move your office equipment during the Shelter-in-Place order, follow these guidelines.